somya-05/Plan_Your_Trip/README.md

 # Plan_Your_Trip
-this is a cloned website project for MIST(Manipal Information Security Team)
+this is a cloned website project for MIST(Manipal Information Security Team) using html, css, js and bootstrap